-39.4 I further find that Mrs. Priti Arya was receiving monetary consideration from the syndicate for her role in facilitating smuggling activities as evident from the admission of Mrs. Husna Kazi (one of the accused and fellow passenger of noticee 1) wherein she admitted that she was instructed by Mr. Mirza to pay Rs.
-35,000/- to the officer having mobile number 9427143288 and screenshots of payments to Mr. Viral H. Degarwala found in chats of Ms. Safa Abadur Rehman Sayed.
-I find from the investigation that the money was generally transferred to the account of Shri Viral Degarwala who is nephew of Mrs. Priti Arya and showing the same as money received for investment purpose in the share market just to make the transaction appears as transaction for investing purpose.
+38.4 I further find that Mrs. Priti Arya was receiving monetary consideration from the syndicate for her role in facilitating smuggling activities as evident from the admission of Mrs. Husna Kazi wherein she admitted that she was instructed by Mr. Mirza to pay Rs.
+35,000/- to the officer having mobile number 9427143288.
+I find from the investigation that the money was generally transferred by Shri Muzzamil, a member of syndicate to the account of Shri Viral Degarwala who is nephew of Mrs. Priti Arya and showing the same as money received for investment purpose in the share market just to make the transaction appears as transaction for investing purpose.
 This repeated pattern of receiving payment from Shri Muzzamil in the account of Shri Viral Degarwala, demonstrates regular and active involvement of Mrs. Priti Arya in the syndicate's operations.
 It is also indicative that evidence retrieved during the investigation might only represent a fraction of the total illegal activity, owing to the deliberate use of encrypted communication applications like WhatsApp, which are difficult to monitor and trace through conventional investigative tools.
 As a serving Customs & CGST Officer, Mrs. Priti Arya possessed significant experience and insider knowledge of departmental procedures and enforcement mechanisms which she used to help the syndicate in smuggling of gold for her personal benefit and enrichment.
 In view of the above facts and evidence, I find and hold that Mrs. Priti Arya was regularly receiving monetary benefits from Shri Muzzamil in the bank account of her nephew Shri Viral, in return for facilitating and abetting the smuggling of gold through Airport.
+Moreover, I find that the Noticee has also failed to provide any plausible explanation regarding his continuous telephonic and digital communication with the active partner of the smuggling syndicate, particularly Shri Muzzamil.
 Her failure to provide a credible explanation for her communications with Mr. Muzzamil and her deliberate deletion of incriminating chats clearly establish her liability under Section 112(a) and 114AA of the Customs Act, 1962.

-39.5 From the comprehensive analysis of oral, documentary, digital, and forensic evidence, it is unequivocally established that Mrs. Priti Arya, Superintendent in the Customs and CGST Department, not only failed in her solemn duty to safeguard government revenue but actively and knowingly abetted a syndicate involved in smuggling of foreign-origin gold into India through Airport.
-I note that as a senior officer of the Customs and CGST Department, an agency entrusted with safeguarding the economic interests of the nation and enforcing border controls, Mrs. Priti Arya was expected to uphold the highest standards of integrity, accountability, and vigilance.
+38.5 From the comprehensive analysis of oral, documentary, digital, and forensic evidence, it is unequivocally established that Mrs. Priti Arya, Superintendent in the Customs and CGST Department, not only failed in her solemn duty to safeguard government revenue but actively and knowingly abetted a syndicate involved in smuggling of foreign-origin gold into India through Airport.
+I note that as a senior officer of the Customs Department, an agency entrusted with safeguarding the economic interests of the nation and enforcing border controls, Mrs. Priti Arya was expected to uphold the highest standards of integrity, accountability, and vigilance.
 However, instead of discharging her official responsibilities, she grossly abused his position and betrayed the very mandate she was entrusted with.
 Rather than preventing smuggling, she colluded with and facilitated the unlawful import of gold, thereby directly causing loss to the government exchequer and damaging the credibility of the department.

-40. EVALUATION OF THE DEFENCE SUBMISSIONS FILED BY NOTICEE NO.2, MRS. PRITI YOGESH ARYA:
+39. EVALUATION OF THE DEFENCE SUBMISSIONS FILED BY NOTICEE NO.2, MRS. PRITI YOGESH ARYA: